Legal Advice for Compensation Insurance Claims & TPD Payouts

 The FWC is unable to pay any compensation connected to employment.
 Therefore, if you seek compensation, your best option is to submit a claim for Workers’ Compensation or Negligence.

-You may be able to bring a claim for Workers’ Compensation if you have been injured due to Workplace Bullying.
-Psychological injuries are the typical outcome of bullying.
+You can make a Workers’ Compensation claim if you have a diagnosed psychological injury due to workplace bullying.
+Sadly, psychological injuries are the typical outcome of bullying.

-To have a successful workers’ compensation bullying claim, you need to prove that your psychological damage occurred during your employment and that your employment was the leading cause of the injury.
-A successful claim may mean you can be compensated for missed wages and your medical fees.
+To have a successful workers’ compensation bullying claim, you need to prove that your psychological damage occurred during your employment and that your employment was a significant contributing factor to your injury.
+Ask our workers’ compensation team for help!

 More about mental illness workers comp >